py2ai/py2ai.github.io/_posts/2025-11-14-Listening-and-Talking-clock.md

 …and it can **hear you ask for the time** using speech recognition.

 When you say **“time”**, the app will detect your speech using **Vosk**, speak the current time using **pyttsx3**, and display a smooth **typing animation** at the bottom of the screen.

-This tutorial is completely beginner‑friendly and explains each part clearly.

 ---